-5.3L V8 Engine shown, 6.0L V8 Engine similar
+5.3L V8 Engine

 - A. Coolant Recovery Tank

 - B. Radiator Pressure Cap

 - C. Engine Fan

 If the coolant inside the coolant recovery tank is boiling, do not do anything else until it cools down.
 The vehicle should be parked on a level surface.